pebble/clay/README.md

 7. Make sure you have defined all of your `messageKeys` in your `package.json`.
 More info on how that works [here.](https://developer.pebble.com/guides/communication/using-pebblekit-js/#defining-keys)

 # Getting Started (CloudPebble)

-Clay will eventually be built into CloudPebble.
-However while it is still in beta, you will need to follow some steps.
-NOTE these are similar to using the SDK but instead of a data file called config.json, a javascript file config.js is required.

 1. Ensure `JS Handling` is set to `CommonJS-style` in your project settings.
 2. Under `Dependencies` in the project navigation, enter `pebble-clay` as the `Package Name` and `^1.0.0` for the `Version`.
 You may use any specific version you like, however using `^1.0.0` will ensure you receive all minor version updates.